 The main reason to crate train your puppy is to housebreak her.
 Generally, dogs don’t soil their dens, and this natural habit helps your puppy learn how to control her bladder when she’s confined.

-Even dog owners need to travel, and it’s expensive and often upsetting to a dog to be boarded away from her family.
-A trained puppy doesn’t have problems with staying inside the crate in the car, in a plane, and in hotels that allow confined animals.
+Even dog owners need a vacation (especially dog owners), and it’s expensive and often upsetting to a dog to be boarded away from her family.
+A trained puppy doesn’t have problems with staying inside the crate in the car, on a plane, and in hotels that allow confined animals.

 3. Staying Out of Trouble

 Despite your best efforts, your home may not always be pet-proof.
 You can use a crate to keep your puppy safe by keeping her away from dangers (such as electrical wires, garbage cans, or human food).
-With a kennel, you can control the places to which your dog has access.
+You can also control the places to which your dog has access.